ameliayurkofsky/detroit-police-complaints/README.md

 # detroit-police-complaints
-Predicting and assessing outcomes of complaints against Detroit Police Department officers by identity markers.
+This project predicts complaint the outcome of complaints against Detroit Police Department officers by complainant and police officer identity markers.